lucasmaiaesilva/booking-test/README.md

 To run the E2E tests, follow these steps:

 - Start the local development server by running the command pnpm dev.
-- Open Cypress by running the command pnpm cypress:open.
+- Open Cypress by running the command pnpm test:open or pnpm test:run to run in the background.
 - Click on the desired test file from the Cypress interface to execute the tests.
 - Observe the test results in the Cypress runner window.